Gorfeywog/ZeldaDungeon/README.md

 	- Old man room doesn't shoot fireballs at Link after Link attacks the old man.
 	- Items drop in unreachable locations if enemies die in those locations (white dungeon room is the main concern for this).
 	- Level # is not displayed on the HUD.
+	- No fairies.

 Explanation on Boomerang and Sword Projectile Stuns:
-	- The boomerang and four projectiles that come off of a sword projectile stun enemies that are medium sized and above (stalfos, goriya, aquamentes, etc.), and they hurt small enemies (keese and gels).e
+	- The boomerang and four projectiles that come off of a sword projectile stun enemies that are medium sized and above (stalfos, goriya, aquamentus, etc.), and they hurt small enemies (keese and gels).

 Navigating File Structure in Project: